10 Feb Ads Appearing On Fake News Sites – Should You Be Concerned?

 This has been an ongoing problem and one that companies, like Google, have been trying to resolve.
 Ad networks have a responsibility to continue to improve their restrictions on immoral and unsavoury websites.
 With these systems in place, the problem is solved at its source and advertisers can feel more reassured.

-Very few companies would purposefully want their ads appearing on fake news sites or any sites that are untrustworthy or potentially damaging to their brand image, it just doesn’t make sense.
+Very few companies or advertisers would purposefully want their ads appearing on fake news sites or any sites that are untrustworthy or potentially damaging to their brand image, it just doesn’t make sense.
 It is much more likely a case of companies not restricting or double checking where their ads go, as well as advertising platforms not restricting, or being able to fully restrict, ads from appearing on fake news sites.

 However Government funded programmes forget to select ad restrictions or Google finding it difficult to stop ads appearing on fake news sites doesn’t have as much of a ring to it as the newspaper headlines we are seeing at the moment, such as Public cash paying for growth of fake news and Taxpayer cash used to fund fake news as we reveal government adverts appear on dodgy American websites and Are big brands funding terrorism fake news.